Expanded memory: Software emulation

 Beginning in 1986, the built-in memory management features of Intel 80386 processor freely modeled the address space when running legacy real-mode software, making hardware solutions unnecessary.
 Expanded memory could be simulated in software.

 The first software expanded-memory management (emulation) program was CEMM, available in September 1986 as a utility for the Compaq Deskpro 386.
 A popular and well-featured commercial solution was Quarterdeck's QEMM.
 A contender was Qualitas' 386MAX.
 Functionality was later incorporated into MS-DOS 4.01 in 1989 and into DR DOS 5.0 in 1990, as EMM386.

 Software expanded-memory managers in general offered additional, but closely related functionality.
 Notably, they allowed using parts of the upper memory area (UMA) (the upper 384 KiB of real-mode address space) called upper memory blocks (UMBs) and provided tools for loading small programs, typically terminate-and-stay-resident programs inside ("LOADHI" or "LOADHIGH").

 Interaction between extended memory, expanded-memory emulation and DOS extenders ended up being regulated by the XMS, Virtual Control Program Interface (VCPI), DOS Protected Mode Interface (DPMI) and DOS Protected Mode Services (DPMS) specifications.

 Certain emulation programs, colloquially known as LIMulators, did not rely on motherboard or 80386 features at all.
 Instead, they reserved 64 KiB of the base RAM for the expanded memory window, where they copied data to and from either extended memory or the hard disk when application programs requested page switches.
 This was programmatically easy to implement, but performance was low.
 This technique was offered by AboveDisk from Above Software and by several shareware programs.

 It is also possible to emulate EMS by using XMS memory on 286 CPUs using 3rd party utilities like EMM286 (.SYS driver).

 Decline

 Expanded Memory usage declined in the 1990s.
-The IBM AT Intel 80286 supported 24 bits of address space (16 MiB) in protected mode, and the 386 supported 32-bit addresses, or 4 gigabytes (232) of RAM – 4096 times the addressable space of the original 8086.
-DOS itself did not directly support protected mode, but Microsoft eventually developed DPMI, and several DOS extenders were published based on it.
-DOS programs like Doom could use extenders like DOS/4G to run in protected mode while still using the DOS API.
-In the early 1990s new operating systems like Linux, Windows 9x, Windows NT, OS/2, and BSD/OS supported protected mode "out of the box".
+New operating systems like Linux, Windows 9x, Windows NT, OS/2, and BSD/OS supported protected mode "out of the box".
 These and similar developments rendered Expanded Memory an obsolete concept.

+Similar concepts

+Other platforms have implemented the same basic concept – additional memory outside of the main address space – but in technically incompatible ways: